Common Agricultural Policy

 CAP can intervene by providing financial support when farmers are hit by natural disasters or outbreaks of animal diseases such as foot-and-mouth.

-The most recent review of the CAP, launched in 2007, will assess whether or not certain adjustments are needed to make the policy better able to cope with new challenges and opportunities.
+The most, launched in 2007, will assess whether or not certain adjustments are needed to make the policy better able to cope with new challenges and opportunities.

 - Common Market Organisation